drvinceknight/Introduction_to_OOP/Challenges/RPS/index.md

 - Alternate: Rock then Paper then Scissors;
 - Alternate: Rock then Scissors then Paper;
 - Play randomly
+- Mirror: Repeats the 'previous move' made by the oppponent.

 ## Particularities that need to be taken in to account: